ken-yossy/nvmetool-win/README.md

 # nvmetool-win: Sample program of accessing NVMe device using Windows' inbox NVMe driver

+_Codes are to be added in a few days..._

 ## Abstract
 This software demonstrates that issuing some NVMe commands from userland to NVMe device using Windows inbox NVMe driver (stornvme.sys)[1].